MD/Master of Science in Health Policy Research (MSHP)

 - MD/MSHP students need to complete 2 weeks of Frontiers and 1 week of Bioethics.

 MD/MSHP students will be charged 7 semesters of medical tuition (6 semesters in years 1-3 and the final semester of year 5).
 During summer before year 4, fall and spring semesters of year 4, and the fall semester of year 5, MSHP tuition will be charged per course unit plus fees.
-Penn Health Policy Research Scholarships are available.
+David A. Asch Medical Student Scholars in Health Services Research Scholarships are available.

 Tuition: ~$5000/course.
 This includes a general University fee and the technical fee.
 (2017-2018)

 As soon as a Perelman medical student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.
 Students should contact Jean Fox at the PSOM Office of Admissions and Financial Aid.
 She is available to help explain program costs, the financial aid process, funding options and how to apply for financial aid.
 Here are some things to consider:

 - When paying medical school tuition and registered as a medical student, an individual can retain his/her PSOM Scholarship and has a Direct loan eligibility of $40,500.
 When a student is registered as a full time MSHP student, he/she is not eligible for PSOM Scholarship and has a Direct loan eligibility of $20,500.
 In accordance with federal regulations, all sources of aid (loan, scholarships, fellowships,) cannot exceed the student budget.

 - Direct loans have aggregate limits, which are cumulative and include any undergraduate, graduate, and medical school loans borrowed in the Direct loan program.
 For any semester when a student is a full-time MSHP student (versus full-time MD student), the MSHP program aggregate limit is $138,500 versus the MD aggregate limit ($224,000).